+The Mineral Resource does not have demonstrated economic viability.
 All tonnage, grade and ounces have been rounded to reflect the relative uncertainty and the approximate quality of the estimate.

-Comparison of the current Mineral Resource and the historical estimate (Guimaraes & Miller, 2013) at a 1.0g/t Au cut-off is detailed in Table 75 and Table 76.
-A significant increase of the Indicated gold ounces by 90% is the result of the closer spaced drilling by Monument, confirming the confidence in the geology and grade continuity.
-The total contained gold ounces at the 1.0g/t Au cut-off have increased by 15% to 83,600 gold ounces when compared to the historical estimate.
+Comparison of the Mineral Resource to the historical resource (Mapleson, 2013) at a 1.0g/t Au cut-off is detailed in Table 78.
+A significant increase of the Indicated gold ounces by 90% is the result of the closer spaced drilling by Monument, confirming confidence in the geology and grade continuity.
+The total resource gold ounces have increased by 15% to 83,600 gold ounces when compared to the historical estimate.